will-io/swe432-servlet/README.md

 Check the currently deployed version: https://swe432tomcat.herokuapp.com

 ## Quick Reference
-Use them only if you already followed this tutorial and want a quick reminder of commands found here:
+Use them only if you already followed this tutorial and want a quick reminder of the commands:

 ### Redeploying the app by pushing changes to my remote repo
 ```